pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I've always been fascinated by contradictions — not just because they're easier to spot in others than in ourselves, but because of how prevalent and long-lived they are.
 Opposing ideas share the same mind, but the pressure is never quite sufficient to unearth their friction.

 We all know contradictions make us human — but most of the time, we don’t feel them.
 They live quietly inside us, stitched into daily life, barely tugging at the surface.
-Exposition to to evidence and clear reasoning should be enough to unravel them.
+It was natural for me to think that evidence and clear thinking were the right tools to unravel them.

 I used to think that was all it took — that contradiction was a knot, waiting for reasoning to untangle it.